osuosl/streamwebs/docs/source/usage.rst

 2. This takes you to a new page with a list of sites that have the category of data you want.
 Select the sites you'd like to compare your data with.
 3. Hit "Compare" again to generate graphs from each site on the same screen.

+Site Stewards
+"""""""""""""
+Clicking "Site Stewards" on a site's page will display a list of the schools that have contributed to that site's data record.
+To filter site data by school, select your desired school and type of data.
+Then you click "Graph," "Table", or "Export" to graph that school's data, table that school's data, or export that school's data into a downloadable file, respectively.

 2. Creating a New Site
 ^^^^^^^^^^^^^^^^^^^^^^